 How to Set New Boundaries with Your Ex

-Going through any form of separation is tough.
-However, it’s even harder to navigate your post-break-up life when your ex is pressing your buttons and continuing to interfere with your life.
-This is where boundaries come in.
-They help you and your ex learn how to navigate your new relationship after separation.
+Going through any form of separation or break-up is tough for anyone involved.
+However, it’s even harder to navigate your future when your ex is pressing your buttons and continuing to interfere with your life.

 What are boundaries, and why are they important?